hsaddanathan/harsha-saddanathan-portfolio/README.md

 ## Summary

 In this assignment, we were tasked with building a 3 page site that matched an example shared with our class.
-Using our knowledge of HTML, CSS, and Bootstraps, we needed to create a `index.html`, `portfolio.html`, and `contact.html` files.
+Using our knowledge of HTML, CSS, and Bootstraps, we needed to create a `index.html`, `portfolio.html`, and `contact.html` files and personalize each page to ourselves.

 ## Instruction